-Stuttering can be defined as a disruption to the smoothness, or fluency, of a person’s speech.
+Stuttering, also known as stammering, can be defined as a disruption to the smoothness, or fluency, of a person’s speech.
 This may occur through repeating words, stretching out a sound longer than needed, or difficulty getting sounds and words out.

 There are many aspects of stuttering and different ways it can appear in a person’s speech.
 However, three types of stuttering are most common.
 These are also referred to as disfluencies.

 The first type of stuttering is called repetitions.
 Repetitions are when a person repeats the first sound or syllable of a word at least three times more than is needed.
 It may sound like this: “I w-w-w-want a snack” or “Put, put, put, put that away.”